-Critically endangered turtle is being poached for jewelry
+Critically endangered turtles are being poached for jewelry

 The Hawksbill turtle has a strikingly beautiful shell that has enchanted nature and animal lovers across the world.
 Unfortunately, the turtle’s shell also appeals to poachers who target the species to sell tourist trinkets.